ajhelbig/cppsetup/README.md

 Open the .bash_aliases file and add the line
 " alias cppsetup='cppsetup.sh' ".
 If you would like
 to use a different name replace cppsetup on the left side of the = with whatever you want your command to be.
+FOR THESE CHANGES TO TAKE EFFECT YOU MUST RESTART YOUR COMPUTER BEFORE PROCEEDING.
+If you do not restart your computer you will get an error message that says "cppsetup: command not found".

 # Downloading the needed files
 All you need to do is initialize a directory with git and clone the repo!

-First navigate to the repo and use ( git init ).
-Then enter the following command ( git clone https://github.com/ajhelbig/cppsetup.git )
+First navigate to the directory of your choice and use ( git init ).
+Then enter the following command ( git clone https://github.com/ajhelbig/cppsetup.git ).
+You will see that a new directory named "cppsetup" has appeared in the directory.
+All the files needed to make cppsetup work are in the new directory.
+You can view them by using the command ( cd cppsetup && ls )

+# Finishing up
+Firstly lets make the shell script cppsetup.sh executable.
+Do this by navigating into the "cppsetup" and typing the following command
+( chmod +x cppsetup.sh ).
+The shell script is now executable!
+This setp is important.
+Move the cppsetup.sh file into the directory you specified in your .bashrc file /path above.
+This can be done using the command ( mv cppsetup.sh /path ) where /path is the one specified above.
+Next lets move the cppsetup-templates into the default Templates directory found on Ubuntu distros using ( mv cppsetup-templates ~/Templates ).